-Most Improved Dog Therapy Dog Academy (May 2012).
-When I first meet Maxx he literally could not sit still.
+When I first met Maxx, he literally could not sit still.
 He obsessively mouthed people, ran in circles, and jumped on people.
 He was a bulldozer in a china shop.
 Multiple trainers could not bring Maxx under control.
 Maxx could not be around other dogs without trying to bite them.
-Now Maxx has doggy friends, is an obedient (mostly) boy and greets people politely.
-He has not only learned self control, and off of all medication; but is also learning to help his “aunt” as a service dog.
+Now, Maxx has doggy friends, is an obedient (mostly) boy and greets people politely.
+He has not only learned self-control, and is off of all medications, but is also learning to help his “Aunt” as a service dog.
 Maxx is also preparing for his therapy dog certification.

-Most Improved Dog Canine Good Manners Class (May 2012) Velvet was actually thrown out of his vet’s office for biting staff members.
-He was posing as a “landshark” during our first meeting, snapping at anything that moved near him.
-After diligent work with his moms (Crystal on the left, Sue on the right), Velvet not only passed his Canine Good Citizen test; but returns to help inspire other dogs to better behavior.
+Most improved dog Canine Good Manners class (May 2012).
+Velvet was actually thrown out of his Vet’s office for biting staff members.
+He was posing as a “land shark” during her first meeting, snapping at anything that moved near him.
+After diligent work with his Mom’s (Crystal – left and Sue – right), Velvet not only passed his Canine Good Citizen test, but returns to help inspire other dogs to achieve better behavior.

+Most improved cat of 2014!
 Merlot hated everyone except her “Dad” Evan.
 She charged and bit pet sitters, friends and even Evan’s parents.
 Merlot would not allow anyone to touch her.
-She spent time around visitors hiding under the bed, hissing and then attacking their ankles as they tried to leave.
-After a year of hard work by Evan, her pet sitter Lauren and Miss Marie; Merlot will actually come into the living room with guests.
-Some, including Evan’s family, can even pet her.
-Although she still hates Miss Marie
+She spent time around visitors hiding under the bed, hissing, and then attacking their ankles as they tried to leave.
+After a year of hard work by Evan, her pet sitter Lauren and Miss Marie, Merlot will actually come into the living room with guests.
+Some, including Evans family, can even pet her.
+However, she still hates Miss Marie.

-Rescued from an Indian reservation, and placed in her forever home in 2013, Roo liked to challenge her new mom.
-She did not come when called, pulled violently on leash and generally ignored every command.
-After mom was educated in dog language and expectations, and Roo counseled by Miss Enya; forever is looking pretty happy.
+Rescued from an Indian reservation and placed in her forever home in 2013, Roo liked to challenge her new Mom.
+She did not come when called, pulled violently on leash and generally ignored evey command.
+After Mom was educated in dog language and expectations, and Roo counseled by Miss Enya – forever is looking pretty happy.
 Roo now walks beautifully on leash, comes when she is called and no longer obsesses over squirrels and prairie dogs.

 Arrow and Jupiter

-Our First cat winner’s circle members Gary and Egon.
-These cat routinely defecated and urinated on the furniture, including their human’s beds!
+Our first cat winner’s circle members, Gary and Egon.
+These cats routinely defecated and urinated on the furniture, including their human’s beds.
 Egon spent most of his life hiding under the bed.
-After aromatherapy, enriching their environment with more scratching posts and toys, these kitties thought their litter box was just grand.
+After aromatherapy, enriching their environment and with more scratching posts and toys, these kitties thought their litter box was just grand.
 No more “accidents”.
-Egon is beginning to think that visitors are pretty fun to watch, and on rare occasion rub up against
+Egon is beginning to think that visitors are pretty fun to watch and, on rare occasion, will rub up against them.

 Most improved dog in class!
-Began class pulling on leash, jumping on everyone and barky barky barky!
-Aced his Canine Good Citizenship test!
+Salami began class pulling on the leash, jumping on everyone and bark…bark…bark!

-Eva enjoyed chewing circular holes in the furniture, and had a complete meltdown whenever mom left.
-She lunged at other dogs or leash, and dog park were not an option.
+Eva enjoyed chewing circular holes in the furniture and had a complete meltdown whenever Mom left.
+She lunged at the other dogs or leash, and dog parks were not an option.
 After changing her diet, aromatherapy, and behavior modification, Eva can now join her friends at public events and yes, dog parks.
 Although she is still learning to be alone, she improves every day.
-Eva has become a joy for her human “parents” instead of a nightmare.
-Eva is pictured here being voted “Most Valuable Participant/Most Improve Dog” of her Feb 2014 Canine Socialization class.
+Eva has become a joy for her human parents instead of a nightmare.
+Eva is pictured here being voted “Most Valuable Participant/Most Improved Dog” of her February 2014 Canine Socialization class.

-Honey began Good Manners class, hiding behind Tyler and bolting from anyone approaching her.
+Honey began Good Manners class hiding behind Tyler and bolting from anyone approaching her.
 In just 6 weeks, she was in the front of her class.
-Honey can now enjoy her walks, without being frightened and barking at every dog she past.
-Voted Most Improved in her Class
+Honey can now enjoy her walks, without being frightened and barking at every dog she passed.
+Honey was voted Most Improved in her class.

 Named after a brave dragon, Mushu was anything but brave.
 His first impression of Miss Marie was to bark and run to the back of his yard.
-With the help of herbs, acupressure massage, and lots of work on his “mom’s” part; in 2 months Mushu went from scaredy dog to novice therapy dog.
-He is still a little unsure about tall men, and wheelchairs; but braved out his first nursing home visit this past weekend.
-Mushu aspires to becoming a therapy dog and help his “mom” help people overcome eating disorders.
+With the help of herbs, acupressure massage, and lots of work on his Mom”s part, in 2 months Mushu went from scaredy dog to novice therapy dog.
+He is still a little unsure about tall men and wheelchairs but braved out his first nursing home visit this past weekend.
+Mushu aspires to become a therapy dog and help his “Mom” help people overcome eating disorders.

-A definite little punk when we began training in March 2014.
+A definite little pink when we began training in March 2014.
 Punky lunged at every dog passing by on leash and could not go to the dog park.
-This photo was taken when Punky graduated from Canine Socialization class in June 2014.
-She loves walking with mom now on her Gentle Leader and can actually play with many dogs.
-She is still learning to be play nicely with smaller dogs; but is not longer considered the neighborhood bully.
-Punky was actually invited to join the seasoned therapy dog on a nursing home visit (but had to decline due to scheduling conflicts).
+This photo was taken when Pinky graduated from Canine Socialization class in June 2014.
+She loves walking with Mom now on her Gentle Leader and can actually play with many dogs.
+She is still learning to play nicely with smaller dogs but is no longer considered the neighborhood bully.
+Punky was actually invited to join a seasoned therapy dog on a nursing home visit but, unfortunately, had to decline due to scheduling conflicts.

-Most improved in class, Leah came to class a head strong very bossy little bulldog.
-She nipped at her humans and terrorized her “big sister” Ava.
-In class, Ava learned to be respectful to her family members and other dogs.
+Most improved in class!
+Leah came to class a head strong, very bossy, little bulldog.
+She nipped at her humans and terrorized her “big sister”, Ava.
+In class, Leah learned to be respectful to her family members and other dogs.

 Timon and Pumba

-Lexi-most improved dog in therapy dog academy April 19, 2014.
-Lexi’s first greeting for Miss Marie was lunging at her face snapping.
-Lexi was terrified literally of shadows, humans, dogs, and anything that moves.
-Lexi began behavior modification in February, and completed therapy dog academy 2 months later.
+Lexi – most improved dog in therapy dog academy in April 2014.
+Lexi’s first greeting for Miss Marie was lunging at her face and snapping.
+Lexi was terrified, literally of shadows, humans dogs and anything that moves.
+Lexi began behavior modification in February and completed Therapy Dog Academy 2 months later.

-3 weeks after beginning behavior modification with Miss Marie.
-Duchess favorite game used to be chase the cat through the house, climbing on furniture and tearing down blinds.
-Now the two can watch each other from a distance- but off leash- calmly!
+This photo was taken 3 weeks after beginning behavior modification with Miss Marie.
+Before this, Duchess’ favorite game used to be chase the cat through the house, climbing on furniture and tearing down blinds.
+Now, the two can watch each other from a distance, calmly!
 Duchess and Denver hope to be spending some unsupervised time together very soon.

 Tundra loves people but hated other dogs.
-Tundra thought greeting consisted of bark, growl, lunge and snap at faces.
-Tundra was voted the most improved dog in March 2014 Canine Good Manners class.
-After being corrected by Miss Enya repeatedly, Tundra finally learned that turning his head to the side was a more appropriate greeting.
-Tundra has moved on the therapy dog class and hopes to play “Easter Bunny” in April.
+Tundra thought greeting consisted of…bark, growl, lunge and snap at faces.
+Tundra was voted the most improved dog in March 2014 in Canine Good Manners class.
+After being corrected by Miss Enya, repeatedly, Tundra finally learned that turning his head to the side was a more appropriate greeting.
+Tundra has moved on to attending therapy dog class and hopes to play “Easter Bunny” in April.

-Tundra’s (AKA Easter Bunny) debut as therapy dog, under Miss Enya’s guidance (of course).
-Tundra started her training by trying to attack Miss Enya (never a smart move).
+Tundra’s (AKA; Easter Bunny) debut as therapy dog under Miss Enya’s guidance.
+Tundra started her training by trying to attach Miss Enya (not the smartest move).
 Tundra barked and lunged at every dog that entered class and was a demon on a leash around other dogs.
-After Good Manners and Therapy Dog Class, she got to “hop through the nursing home” alongside her mentor, Miss Enya.
+After Good Manners and Therapy Dog class, she got to “hop” through the nursing home alongside her mentor, Miss Enya.